 If a participant chooses to discontinue their trial intervention, they should continue to be followed up as closely as possible to the follow-up schedule defined in the Clinical Investigation Plan, providing they are willing.
 They should be encouraged and facilitated not to leave the whole trial, even though they no longer take the allocated trial intervention.
+Should they choose to withdraw from the intervention only, they will be asked if would like to continue to provide outcome data (CGM data, delivery/neonatal/post-partum data and questionnaire data).
 If, however, the participant exercises the view that they no longer wish to be followed up, this view must be respected and the participant withdrawn entirely from the trial.
-NCTU should be informed of the withdrawal via the study database.
+NCTU should be informed of the level of withdrawal via the study database.
 Data already collected will be kept and included in analyses according to the intention-to-treat principle for all participants who stop follow up early.

-Participants on the intervention arm who do not wish to continue with the follow-up schedule should return the smart phone to the research team to enable the algorithm to be removed.
+Participants on the intervention arm who do not wish to continue with AiD should return the study phone to the research team to enable the algorithm to be removed.